 If you are migrating from an on-premises source or another provider like Google or box, using an Azure VM for your migration will be the same as using a workstation with similar specs.

-In the above scenarios, the only potential benefit of using an Azure VM is that it can help you get past local network restrictions.
+The only potential benefit of using an Azure VM in the above scenarios is that it can help you get past local network restrictions.
 For instance, a proxy that blocks third-party applications on your network.

 Using an Azure VM can improve the performance of a Microsoft 365 to Microsoft 365 migration because it keeps your migration in Microsoft's environment.
-Keep in mind that the tool will still run client-side between your source and destination.
+Remember that the tool will still run client-side between your source and destination.

 Install the Server Extension

-The Server Extension helps to lift some migration limitations, allows you to use Insane mode when it's installed on a destination on-premises server, and can help improve performance when migrating to Microsoft 365.
+The Server Extension helps lift some migration limitations, allows you to use Insane mode when installed on a destination on-premises server, and can help improve performance when migrating to Microsoft 365.

-If you are working with an on-premises SharePoint server, source or destination, we highly recommend installing the extension.
-It is a small package that installs basic services, is secure, and does not require that you reset your server.
+We highly recommend installing the extension if you are working with an on-premises SharePoint server, source, or destination.
+It is a small package that installs essential services, is secure, and does not require that you reset your server.

 The Server Extension can only be installed on your on-premises SharePoint servers, from SharePoint version 2007 and up.
 For more information, see Server Extension checklist.